deeplearninc/relaax/README.md

 #### [Worker-to-Parameter Server Bridge](#contents)

 The purpose of the bridge is to provide data transport between workers and Parameter Server.
 Each worker and Parameter Server has it's own copy of Global Function NN.
-The bridge provides means of synchronzation of these Global Functions and allows to distribute training process across different processes on different computational nodes.
+The bridge provides means of synchronization of these Global Functions and allows to distribute training process across different processes on different computational nodes.

 Bridge is part of algorithm.
 Bridge is implemented as thin wrapper on GRPC service.